Arinerron/pfc/README.md

 **Troubleshooting**
 1. `pfc: command not found`?
 The reason is probably because for whatever reason, `$HOME/.profile` is not executing.
 Try adding the line `source .profile` to your `.bashrc`/`.zshrc` to fix this, and reset the session.
 2. Still not working?
 Try doing `cd ~/.pfc`, then executing `sh run.sh`.
 Does that work?
 If so, then the problem is most likely that your `PATH` variable is still not being set.
 Make sure to add `/home/<user>/.pfc` to your `PATH`.
+3. If for any reason you need to reinstall it, just re-run the `curl` script above.
+To uninstall, just `rm /home/<user>/.pfc/`.
-3. If you have _any_ other problems, feel free to open a new issue using GitHub's issue tracker.
+4. If you have _any_ other problems, feel free to open a new issue using GitHub's issue tracker.

 ## Manual installation
 ```